mit-satori/getting-started/satori-basics.rst

 Once beta testing is complete, anyone with active MIT Kerberos credentials (i.e. all students, employees and sponsored guest account https://ist.mit.edu/guest-accounts ) will be able to connect to Satori via a portal and a starter account will be created.
-A starter account is provided somewhat limited access by default.
-Once a starter account has been created, research group leads may request an account be added to one or more project groups that can provide larger scale access.
+A starter account will be provided somewhat limited access by default.
+Once a starter account has been created, an account holder can be added as a member to one or more research groups.
+Different research groups can provide larger scale access to their members.

 Getting help?
 ^^^^^^^^^^^^^